 When kids get hands-on with engineering, something magical happens: curiosity turns into confidence, questions turn into creations, and big ideas turn into real, working projects.

-At BAM! summer camps, we see this transformation every day as campers build, code, design, and test alongside friends and supportive instructors.
-Below are five powerful ways engineering helps kids fall in love with STEM (Science, Technology, Engineering, and Math), with examples straight from our summer courses.
+At BAM! programs, we see this transformation every day as students build, code, design, and test alongside friends and supportive instructors.
+Below are five powerful ways engineering helps kids fall in love with STEM (Science, Technology, Engineering, and Math), with examples straight from our popular enrichment courses and summer camps.

 1. Engineering brings kids’ ideas to life, making STEM feel exciting and real.